Commentary: Beware of drifting and sweating the small stuff, stay focused on success

 This is not a one-off exercise, but a continuous process.
 While it might sound rather wishy-washy at first, one should not underestimate the power of identity.
 A society that takes pride in its identity is a happy one, just as a company conscious of what it stands for and the values it upholds is more likely to be a successful one.

-Whether a country or a company, its people must find its distinctive edge to develop a clear identity – which is the unique advantage that it brings to the world, that allows it to stand apart from the rest.
+Whether a country or a company, its people must find its distinctive edge to develop a clear identity – which is the unique advantage they bring to the world, that allows it to stand apart from the rest.

 Lose it and no amount of technical development will restore the beauty.
 An identity to unite around gives people a stake in what they do; when they connect with their responsibilities, watch them flourish.